 Germany is a combination of spectacular landscapes, vibrant cities, picturesque villages, besides modern architecture and fairy-tale palaces.
-The country is also home to a wealth of culture, including museums, art and world-renowned orchestras.
-In addition, it has the world’s fourth largest economy.
+The country is also home to a wealth of culture.
+Enjoy museums, art and world-renowned orchestras.
+In addition to rich culture, Germany has the world’s fourth largest economy.

-Berlin is the capital of Germany and since its re-unification it became a unique place to visit.
+Berlin is the capital of Germany.
+Since its re-unification it became a unique place to visit.
 The city is vibrant and contrasts between the old and new.
 It is home to 175 museums and many buildings that mark milestones in history.

 Munich is the capital of Bavaria with medieval architecture, a thriving café scene as well as beautiful city parks.
 The Rhine River region is not only famous waterway with the Rhine Valley but also for a landscape of castles and terraced vineyards.

 Students of the World offers many program opportunities for you to experience Germany.
 All summer arrivals to Germany meet in Cologne for a 3 day orientation with a local co-ordinator.
 Students are hosted all over Germany, in both rural and also city locations.